AjayShukla007/Journey_100dayOfCode/Readme.md

 ### day 19 of #100DaysOfCode
 - Improved portfolio case study page to handle different types of data
-- Added private Endpoints to req and get data from databasw
+- Added private Endpoints to req and get data from database

 #### Array:
 - Solved Remove Duplicates from Sorted Array II medium level on leetcode with tc of O(n) and sc of O(1)